 Enter the amount of any mineral production withholding tax allocated by the S corporation to the pass-through entity taxpayer.
-The credit for mineral production withholding tax reduces the amount of Utah withholding tax that is calculated for this shareholder on Schedule N. The credit should also be reported on line 19 of Schedule K-1 for this shareholder.
+The credit for mineral production withholding tax reduces the amount of Utah withholding tax that is calculated for this shareholder on Schedule N. Also report the credit on line 19 of Schedule K-1 for this shareholder.